Nevada Unemployment Appeal Process Full Guide

 However, as of right now, we are going to go over the more common reasons as to why many people’s unemployment claim was denied.

 Just like most other states, Nevada will require you to have earned a certain amount within the last 12-month period, which is also known as the base period for you to even be eligible for any sort of unemployment benefits.
+The earnings requirement serves as a way to ensure that those who are eligible for benefits have a substantial attachment to the workforce.

 In order to receive unemployment benefits, you will be required to be out of work not be your own fault.